Praveenabi/Praveenabi/README.md

-# Hi there 👋 I'm Praveen or Abi
+# Hi there 👋 I'm Praveen or You can also call me as Abi
 I'm a software Engineer.

 Other interests of mine include Machine Learning, Creating Apps,Hacking,Embedded systems.